Two Dollar Radio is a family-run outfit founded in 2005 with the mission to reaffirm the cultural and artistic spirit of the publishing industry.

-Two Dollar Radio was started in 2005 by us, Eric Obenauf and Eliza Wood-Obenauf, an idealistic, young husband-and-wife team with an intense love of books.
+Two Dollar Radio was started in 2005 by Eric Obenauf and Eliza Wood-Obenauf, an idealistic, young husband-and-wife team with a love of books.
 We were living in San Diego at the time, and after boomeranging back to New York City for a brief stint, we finally settled in Columbus, Ohio, where we are now proudly based, with our two children.

 Over the past 10 years, we believe we've become one of the most trusted and acclaimed independent publishers in North America, and the only one to also produce films.